sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 Last year, I have developed a prototype of a Google Chrome browser extension (see [rails/web-console#151](https://github.com/rails/web-console/pull/151)), and have tackled the client-side testing environment (see [rails/web-console#138](https://github.com/rails/web-console/pull/138)).
-My mentor [@gsamokovarov](https://github.com/gsamokovarov) took enough time to review my submitting patches, and he gave me many valuable advices.
+My mentor [@gsamokovarov](https://github.com/gsamokovarov) took enough time to review my patches, and he gave me many valuable advices.
 In the process, I have had many rejects, but thanks to that I had been able to write a pretty solid code as a whole.

 ### Merged pull requests on rails/web-console